Explore Jobs

 Dear Mr. Inez,

-Please accept this letter as notice of my retirement as Delivery Driver for Fresh Egg Delivery Company, Effective March 1st, 2021.
-As you are well aware, I have reached retirement age and have decided to take advantage of this opportunity to spend more time with my family and golf more.
+Please accept this letter as formal notice of my retirement as Delivery Driver for Fresh Egg Delivery Company, effective March 1, 2027.
+I have reached retirement age and decided to take this opportunity to spend more time with my family and enjoy leisure activities.

-I will truly miss the people in the company and the many customers on my route.
-It has been an enjoyable experience, and I’ve met so many wonderful people along the way.
+I will miss my colleagues and the customers I served.
+This has been a rewarding experience, and I’ve met so many wonderful people along the way.

-As we discussed, I will help train my replacement and show them the route.
-I will also stay at my current residence for the foreseeable future, so you can easily reach me if there are any questions after my retirement.
-If there is any other way I can help make the transition easier, please let me know.
+As discussed, I will assist in training my replacement and will remain available for any questions post-retirement.
+If there’s any other way I can help ease the transition, please let me know.

-Again, I thank you for my many happy years at Fresh Egg.
-Best of luck to you and the entire organization.
+Thank you for the many happy years at Fresh Egg.
+I wish you and the organization the best moving forward.

 Sincerely,